 Behavior Intervention Co-Pay, Co-Insurance, and Deductibles

-If your family member receives behavior intervention services funded by insurance, WRC is able to assist with insurance Co-Payments, Co-Insurance, and Deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).
+If your family member receives behavior intervention funded by insurance, WRC is able to assist with insurance co-payments, co-insurance, and deductibles should your family meet income requirements (Welfare & Institutions Code 4659.1).

-Social skills classes are time-limited classes intended to improve interpersonal skills, social interactions and pragmatic language.
-Classes use a detailed curriculum with measurable outcomes.
-Parent/caregiver participation is required!
+These time-limited classes help to improve interpersonal skills, social interactions and pragmatic language.
+Parent/caregiver participation is required.

 Referrals can be made to assist individuals with securing supplies available through Medi-Cal, private insurance or through WRC funding when no other generic source is available.

-Referrals can be made to assist families in accessing medically necessary equipment through Medi-Cal, private insurance, or other generic sources such as California Children Services (CCS).
-WRC, as payer of last resort, may also provide funding for equipment needs as determined through consultation with WRC’s Health and Medical staff and/or consultants.
+Families can access medically necessary equipment through referrals to Medi-Cal, private insurance, or other generic sources such as California Children Services (CCS).
+WRC, as payer of last resort, may provide funding for equipment needs as determined through consultation with WRC specialists.